 - Sativa strains have more euphoric, energizing effects and are best for daytime use.

 - Hybrids vary between being more Indica- or Sativa-dominant and are blends of the two strains, the specifics of which are often left up to the grower or dispensary.

 While the dispensary staff can help choose a specific strain, there are a few overall guidelines to keep in mind.
 First, Indica or Indica-dominant hybrids are the most likely to help you relax and doze off with ease since they lack the cerebral “head high” of sativas that can be overwhelming when you’re falling asleep.

 Second, we recommend sticking to a strain that contains about 20 percent THC or less.
 This is because super-strong strains can make dosing more difficult and are more likely to leave you feeling groggy the next morning.
 If you find you need something stronger, you can always increase your dose, but you can’t reduce it once you’ve ingested it.
 Start slower and work up if you find you need to.

 The Big Question: How does cannabis affect your sleep cycle?

 Well, it certainly puts you to bed faster!
 It’s an incredible agent for fighting insomnia.
 But what about your dreams?
-While there were relatively minor changes in the sleep activity of stages one through three, researchers noticed that, in a dose-dependent manner, higher THC both increased stage four (deep sleep) whilst decreasing REM (dream sleep).
+While there were relatively minor changes in the sleep activity of sleep stages one through three, researchers noticed that, in a dose-dependent manner, higher THC both increased stage four (deep sleep) whilst decreasing REM (dream sleep).